jayjoshi603/QA-Portfolio/Bug_Writing/Web_Bugs.md

-[Mid Pri] Instagram(Mobile Web / WWW): No action is performed when user tap on the explore button from the left navigation bar
+Instagram(Mobile Web / WWW): No action is performed when user tap on the explore button from the left navigation bar

 Frequency: 100%
 Reproducible account : jay.test / bug123!